radicalkjax/Kalis-Kali/docs/X11-GUI-Guide.md

 ## Option 2: Full XFCE4 Desktop Environment

-For a complete Kali desktop experience in a window.
+For a complete Kali desktop experience with all tools accessible through a proper menu system.

 ### Launch Desktop